 Bridging.
-Bridging is the use of a transitional phrase that allows you to move the direction of the interview into your territory.
+Bridging is a transitional phrase that allows you to move the direction of the interview into your territory.
 Bridging words include: and, but, however, in fact, for example, because, and on the other hand.
 The following sentences provide some examples of the bridging technique: